2015 Community Read

-Copies of the Cornell edition of Clash of Civilizations Over An Elevator In Piazza Vittorio will be available in the Library on Tuesday, July 1st for patrons to check out.
+Copies of the Cornell edition of Slaughterhouse-Five will be available in the Library on Wednesday, July 1 for patrons to check out.
 Additional copies are also available from the community libraries in Caroline and Danby, from the rural libraries in Dryden, Groton, Lansing, Newfield and Trumansburg, and can be borrowed through the Finger Lakes Library System.

-- Attend one of the Library's book discussion groups to help you lead your own book group!
+- Attend the Library's book discussion group to help you lead your own book group!

 - Check out the books Ithaca's been reading each year since 2002 for the Community Read in our archive.